Baddog22/Encryption/README.md

 # Encryption
-A simple android application written to encrypt strings using a key
+A simple android application written to encrypt strings using a two keys

+**Will post screenshots**